-Other expenses decreased by \$4 compared to Q1 fiscal 2015 primarily due to commodity taxes paid in prior years that were refunded to the Company subsequent to guarter end.
+Other expenses decreased by \$4 in fiscal 2016 compared to fiscal 2015 due to commodity taxes paid in prior years that were refunded to the Company during Q2 fiscal 2016.

-The majority of our operating expenses are incurred evenly throughout the year.
+As illustrated in the table below, the majority of our operating expenses are incurred evenly throughout the year.